-Congratulations are due to Labour deputy leader candidates Dawn Butler and Richard Burgon, who refused kowtow to the Board of Deputies of British Jews by supporting their frankly anti-Semitic “10 pledges”.
+Congratulations are due to Labour deputy leader candidates Dawn Butler and Richard Burgon, who refused to kowtow to the Board of Deputies of British Jews by supporting their frankly anti-Semitic “10 pledges”.

 In a hustings on Saturday, both confirmed that they did not support the demands, even though their fellow candidates for the deputy leadership – and all the leadership candidates have.